mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/connect/cloud.md

 * accuracy - The model accuracy.
 * predict - The name of the target variable.
 * select_data_query - SQL select query to create the datasource.
-* external_datasource - Name of the pre-existing datasource created from GUI.
 * training options - Additional training parameters.
 The full list can be found at [Predictor Interface docs](/PredictorInterface/#learn).